-Our day starts in Alice Springs at the Chifley Alice Springs Resort at 7.30am where you will meet your guides for a pre-tour briefing and head for a “Welcome to Country” before exploring famous Simpsons Gap.
+Our day starts in Alice Springs at the Chifley Alice Springs Resort at 7.30am where you will meet your guides for a pre-tour briefing and head for a “Welcome to Country” before exploring famous Stanley Chasm.

 We head to our campsite to find our stand up touring tents erected and your overnight bags waiting in your tent.
 Enjoy freshly brewed coffee and tea when you arrive.
 Relax as a delicious dinner served with Australian wine is prepared for your enjoyment.
 Sit around the campfire, toast marshmallows and chat about the day’s adventure with your new friends.